Dinh-Xuan-Huong/Doodle-to-Actual-Image/README.md

 - Build an object detection model
 - Replace doodle object into a real object

 **Note:** Until now, this work has done step 1 and 2.
-Hence, the following content will describe only first two step.
+Hence, the following content will describe only first two steps.

 ## Create a initial dataset
 The dataset was created by utilizing a provided [tool](http://draw.hasbrain.com/) from [hasBrain](http://www.hasbrain.com/).
 File **f0**  is the dataset which contains around 3800 images. <br>